Preoo/AoC_2019/readme.md

 'day'_tests.py

 where 'day' expands to form `day_x`, for given day `x` in advent calendar.
+Project filestructure is suboptimal and is forced by unittest testdiscovery issues and lack of time (&& motivation).

 Relevant inputs should be saved in /input/ in similar fashion.